warehouse-web/warehouse/src/pages/events/2020-04-15-workshop-portal-001.md

     image: /img/portal_elisavanjoolen_2017.jpg
   - type: images
     image: /img/image1.jpg
+    caption: 'PORTAL 001 (2017).
+Photography: Elisa van Joolen.'
   - type: text
     body: >-
-      For the *PORTAL 001* workshop*,* Elisa van Joolen worked with MA Fashion Strategy students generation 27 to research the economic, social and emotional value of clothing worn by visitors of the ‘*Change the System*’ exhibition at *Museum Boijmans van Beuningen* in Rotterdam.
+      For the *PORTAL 001* workshop*,* Elisa van Joolen worked with MA Fashion Strategy students generation 27 to research the economic, social and emotional value of clothing worn by visitors of the *Change the System* exhibition at Museum Boijmans van Beuningen in Rotterdam.
 Information on 159 pieces of clothing worn by visitors was collected.
 The collected data is visualized and brought together in a reader designed by Beau Bertens.

-      *PORTAL* is a research project that explores the economic, social and emotional value of clothingand offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.\
+      *PORTAL* is a research project that explores the economic, social and emotional value of clothing and offers a ‘way in’ to understanding garments from a multitude of overlapping and intersecting perspectives.

       For every edition, participants are asked to take off a garment, lay it down on a large Tyvek sheet, outline their garment with tape and answer a